poolpog/homebrewery-content-tools/content/dork_swan_inn/dork_swan_inn.md

       on Fail they will simply anger, and rush off
     * Will only attack the party if they are attacked first
     * Treasure: each carries a tiny or small loot pile and a short sword +1
+1. Just stepped out of the portal, immediately next to it
+    * 4 faerie dragons
+    * The party can befriend these adorable dragons; DC8 Charisma to befriend
+    * Treasure: small loot pile

 \page